eWinery Integration (JFE)

 eWinery Cart (non CMS) ZIP

-What complicated things a bit is that JFE was also in the middle of moving their content away from hand coded sites (like Cambira below) towards Drupal CMS sites.
+What complicated things a bit is that JFE was also in the middle of moving their content away from hand coded sites (like Cambria found below) towards Drupal CMS sites.
 My favorite accomplishment was turning these two components into Drupal modules.
-I had to learn the "Drupal way" of doing things to create proper modules that would hold up the test of time.
-I am very proud of the fact these items are being used today.
+I had to learn the "Drupal way" of doing things to create proper modules that would hold up to the test of time.
+I am very happy that these items are being used today.

 Inventory Lookup Tool (JFE)